 John describes what he heard and saw in Revelation 21:3: "And I heard a loud voice from the throne saying, 'Behold, the dwelling place of God is with man.
 He will dwell with them, and they will be his people, and God himself will be with them as their God."
 We will be with God for eternity (1 Thessalonians 4:17).

-Not only will our bodies be different, but our experience will be different than life we know on earth.
+Not only will our bodies be different in our eternal state, but our experience will be different than life we know on earth.
 For the most part, the differences described in the Bible are what will be absent from our experience: death, mourning, crying, pain, the curse of sin, bad memories, distress (Revelation 21:4; 22:3; Isaiah 65:17).
 First Corinthians 2:9 quotes Isaiah 64:4: "But, as it is written, 'What no eye has seen, nor ear heard, nor the heart of man imagined, what God has prepared for those who love him."

-What will we do?
+What will we do in our eternal state?
 We will serve and worship God (Revelation 22:3), see Him face to face (Revelation 22:4), live in perfect health (Revelation 22:2), and in holiness (Revelation 22:5).
 This place where we live, heaven, will be "where righteousness dwells" says 2 Peter 3:13.

 These new bodies and new places have all been part of God's plan for those who are saved (Romans 8:30; Philippians 1:6).
 This wonderfulness is made possible for us by Jesus' sacrifice in coming to earth, dying on the cross, and having the power over death as shown by His resurrection (John 3:14–16).